kaandesu/special-distributions/README.md

 ## Rendering Graphs

+First: Add a .ts file in the `render` directory to create a new example.
+Import the class of your distribution.
+Then:

 1. Update the `totalTimes` variable to specify the number of calculations to perform.
 2. Run the file using a TypeScript compiler or runtime environment.
-Or simply add it to the package.json file as a script and run it using `npm run render:geo`.
+Or simply add it to the package.json file as a script and run it using `npm run render:[name]`.
 3. The script will output the progress of the calculations as a percentage.
 4. Once the calculations are complete, a chart image will be saved as `./generated/{distribution}_chart.png`, where `{distribution}` represents the specific distribution used.

-> TL;DR: Add a .ts file in the `render` directory to create a new example.
-The file should export a function that takes a `totalTimes` parameter.
-This parameter specifies the number of calculations to perform.
-The function should return a promise that resolves when the calculations are complete.
-To create new one, follow these steps:

 ## Utils